SubSixSolutions/athlessary/README.md

 A team management tool designed by Max McCarthy and Will Klock for the University of Illinois Rowing Program

-## A team management solution
+## A Team Management Solution

-Currently, the University of Illinios Rowing Program is led by the Illinois Alumni Association, a coaching staff of 5, and 10 student athletes.
-Because Men's Rowing is not an NCAA sport, the program must handle every aspect from recruiting to training to fundraising.
-As athletes, we spent many morinings, afternoons, and weekends building docks, refinishing oars, or training new recruits.
+Currently, the University of Illinois Rowing Program is led by the Illinois Alumni Association, a coaching staff of 5, and 10 student athletes.
+Because Men's Rowing is not an NCAA sport, the students and alumni must handle every aspect from recruiting to training to fundraising.
+As athletes, we spent many mornings, afternoons, and weekends building docks, refinishing oars, or training new recruits.
+While a developing program like ours will always require some elbow grease, Athlessary seeks to transform excel documents and handwritten logs into meaningful insights.

 ### Coaches